Bacon Collar: 3 fixes and 3 no-nos for the common shirt problem

 What not to do to fix Bacon Collar:

-3. Soak collars after wear: others have suggested pressing wet collars into place after removing them from the dryer.
+Others have suggested pressing wet collars into place after removing them from the dryer.
 This doesn’t guarantee the fabric bonds won’t snap back to the bacon neck you had before.
 When clothes get wet, the fabric’s molecular bonds that form “bacon collar” break down but need some guiding to reattach to take the shape of the collar’s original look.
-Your hands pressing the clothes for a minute or two isn’t long enough for the shirt to dry and for bond
+Your hands pressing the clothes for a minute or two isn’t long enough for the shirt to dry and for bonds to take hold.